 For me, the toughest problem to solve has always been effectively setting the scene and styling the photos.

 I've taken a photography class, experimented, and read books and plenty of blogs on photography.
-I haven't learned enough to be a pro photographer, but I certainly know my way around my DSLR camera.
+I haven't learned enough to be a pro photographer, but I do know my way around my DSLR camera.

 What I feel has been missing in my craft product photography knowledge is how to style a shot:

 Wow!
 I wish I'd had this book several years ago.
 It would have saved me an enormous amount of time and prevented some pretty terrible photos.

 I had already learned those basics in my previous craft product photography research, but I still picked up a few solid tidbits of information here.
 This section would be quite helpful for anyone who is unfamiliar with using a DRSL camera or for someone who only uses their DSLR camera on manual mode and hasn't explored other settings.

 What I really love is the main part of the book that covers how to tell your story and how to handle photographing specific types of crafts.

 There are chapters on photographing all kinds of products including:

-Each chapter outlines how to plan and set up the shoot, composition, common problems and questions, and a study of a craft artist's product photos.
-There are beautiful example photos used to illustrate points.
+Each chapter outlines how to plan and set up the shoot, design composition, and address common problems and questions.
+Plus there are informative studies of craft artists' product photos.

 If you want to know:

 I've spent a lot of time researching craft product photography tips.
-I have always felt the information I found in classes and online although helpful, came up short and didn't fully address specific questions I had about photographing crafts.
+I have always felt the information I found in classes and online, although helpful, came up short and didn't fully address specific questions I had about photographing crafts.